No notable impact on exports: Govt on Trump's trade war

 New Delhi, Mar 05: Government on Tuesday said US' withdrawal of duty benefits to its $5.6 billion of exports will not have a major impact on India's bilateral trade and denied US president Donald Trump's accusation of the country having high tariffs.

-Under the Generalised System of Preference, India exports $5.6 billion dollar worth of goods to US duty free.
+India mainly exports raw materials and intermediate goods such as organic chemicals to the US, he said.
+The response comes after the US government said it intends to end the preferential trade status granted to India.

+"GSP withdrawal will not have a significant impact on India's exports to the US," the secretary told reporters here.

 "GoI has to be conscious of our developmental and public welfare interests.
-Our effort was to balance the affordable prices of the medical devices without compromising on public welfare," Commerce Secretary Anup Wadhawan said.
+Our effort was to balance the affordable prices of the medical devices without compromising on public welfare," Wadhawan said.

 "GSP benefits are relatively limited," said commerce secretary Anup Wadhawan, adding that the benefits will be discontinued after 60 days.
 India's total GSP duty benefits were $190 million," he said.